sylodev/documentation/docs/tags/store.md

 ## `{store.set;key;value}`

+> This tag is part of the `Store` expensive group.

 Adds an item to the store. `value` can be an object, array, string, number, etc. `key` will be coerced to a string.

 ## `{store.get;key}`

+> This tag is part of the `Store` expensive group.

 Gets an item from the store.

 ## `{store.delete;key}`

+> This tag is part of the `Store` expensive group.

 Deletes an item from the store.